Chaos in hyperscaling violating Lifshitz theories: Entanglement wedge

 The area functional (or equivalently, the entanglement entropy functional) is given as follows.

 Here $\gamma $ is the determinant of the induced metric on the co-dimension 2 surface in the bulk and $\xi$ are the co-ordinates on the surface.
 Extremising the above action (or equivalently the induced metric) will give rise to the equation of the RT surface.
 So we first compute the induced metric on the surface.
 Since the surface is embedded in a $t= constant$ hypersurface, the tt component of the induced metric vanishes.
-Further, we take $\tilde{r}$ to be the radial co-ordinate in the $x^{i}$ direction ($\tilde{r} = |x|$) and parametrize r with $\tilde{r}$ ($r = r(\tilde{r})$).
-Hence, from \eqref{eqn:HVLmetric} we get the following induced metric.
+Further, taking $\tilde{r}$ to be the radial co-ordinate in the $x^{i}$ direction ($\tilde{r} = |x|$) and parametrizing r with $\tilde{r}$ ($r = r(\tilde{r})$), we get the following induced metric from \eqref{eqn:HVLmetric}

-In order to compute the butterfly velocity, we do a near-horizon analysis of the RT surface (refer figure \ref{fig:EW}).
-Near the horizon, we can take the following form of r($\tilde{r}$)
+In order to compute the butterfly velocity, a near-horizon analysis of the RT surface is done (refer figure \ref{fig:EW}).
+Near the horizon, the following form of r($\tilde{r}$) can be taken.

-For simplicity, here we have taken the horizon radius $r_{h} = 1$, $\epsilon$ is some arbitrarily small parameter and u($\tilde{r}$) is the function that we need to determine by extremizing \eqref{eqn: SEE}.
+For simplicity, here we have taken the horizon radius $r_{h} = 1$, $\epsilon$ is some arbitrarily small parameter and u($\tilde{r}$) is the function to be determined by extremizing \eqref{eqn: SEE}.
 Substituting \eqref{eqn: z(r)} in the induced metric and expanding near the horizon, upto $\mathcal{O}(\epsilon)$, we get the following.

-Here $f_{o}$ represents the blackening function f(r) evaluated at the horizon $r_{h}=1$.
-The prime denotes the derivative with respect to $\tilde{r}$.
+Here $f_{o}'$ represents the derivative of the blackening function, evaluated at the horizon.
 Extremising \eqref{eqn: det_induced} (and thereby $S_{EE}$) we arrive at the following differential equation in u($\tilde{r}$).